nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 | Gripper closed | Close gripper until fingers nearly touch | Defines the full close range |
 | Joint range | Move each joint through its complete physical range | Maps encoder limits |

 > **⚠️ Common mistake:** Not closing the gripper fully during calibration.
 The software maps 0–100% of the gripper range based on what you showed during calibration.
-If you only closed 80% of the way, the policy will only ever command up to that 80% — it will never fully grasp the pedicel.
+If you only closed 80% of the way, the policy will only ever command up to that 80% and it will never fully grasp the pedicel.

 Calibration files are saved to:
 ```